mokhan/del/README.md

     $ del server https://gist.githubusercontent.com/mokhan/15882e15908273f7880eaeaa336d12d9/raw/a54db41e7824315b63b3e4e88df5c2f74ce27e30/routes.rb

-Once the server is started, you may use the client to send messages through it.
+Once the server is started, you may use the client to issue different commands:

+Send a message to another user:

     $ del message 1_79@chat.btf.hipchat.com "Hello, World!"

+Change your status:

+    $ del status busy "I am on a WebEx call"

+Print your profile information:

+    $ del whoami

+Print the profile information of another user:

+    $ del whois <jid>

+Print all users:

+    $ del users

+Interact with Del using a REPL:

+    $ del console
+    irb(main):001:0> Del.bot.busy!("I am really, really busy!")
+    irb(main):002:0> Del.bot.online!

-See the help for additional information:
+See help for additional information:

     $ del help

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bin/cibuild` to run the tests and linters.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing